HomeBlogThe importance of accessing always up-to-date company registered offices

 Another possible distinction, especially in the case of very large companies or those with a geographically distributed presence, is that between the registered office and tax domicile.
 Just as with the administrative center, the tax domicile may also be associated with a separate address.

-Italian tax law (TUIR) establishes that the tax domicile legally coincides with the registered office of the company.
+For example, in Italy, Italian tax law (TUIR) establishes that the tax domicile legally coincides with the registered office of the company.
 However, if the administrative office is separate from the main registered office, the Italian Revenue Agency considers the place where administrative activities are carried out as the tax address.

 Company registered office: why choosing official data matters